juhanurmi/ahmia/README.rst

 - Install haveged - A simple entropy daemon
 - Edit the process and threads parameters of the WSGIDaemonProcess in apache2/sites-available/django-ahmia
 - Use PostgreSQL
-- Install PgBouncer is a lightweight connection pooler for PostgreSQL
+- Install PgBouncer: a lightweight connection pooler for PostgreSQL

 Features
 ========